-GASB has also issued Statement No. 93, Replacement of Interbank Offered Rates.
+WVSOM implemented GASB Statement No. 93, Replacement of Interbank Offered Rates.
 The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
 All other requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-The requirements of this Statement will enhance comparability in the application of accounting and financial reporting requirements and will improve the consistency of authoritative literature.
-More comparable reporting will improve the usefulness of information for users of state and local government financial statements.
-The adoption of GASB Statement No. 93 did not have an impact on the financial statements.
+This Statement removes LIBOR as an appropriate benchmark to coincide with its cessation at the end of calendar year 2021.
+The new guidance also addresses accounting and financial reporting implications that result from a change or replacement of any interbank offered rate (IBOR) in both hedging derivative instruments and leases.
+The standard also identifies appropriate benchmark interest rates for hedging derivatives.
+The adoption of GASB Statement No. 93. did not have a significant impact on the financial statements.